lsst/idf_deploy/runbook/monitoring-logging.md

 # GCP Monitoring and Logging

 Logs can be viewed via the GCP Logging service inside the GCP project.
-Log costs are [here]((https://cloud.google.com/stackdriver/pricing)
+Log costs are [here](https://cloud.google.com/stackdriver/pricing)

+## Monitoring

+A centralized GCP monitoring workspace is created in the [rubin-monitoring GCP project](https://console.cloud.google.com/monitoring?project=rubin-monitoring-1abd&timeDomain=1h).
+Logs and Metrics from all the RSP and QServ projects are collected.
+The following dashboards are created.

+* GKE - Built in Dashboard with info on all monitored GKE clusters.
+Broken out by Clusters, Namespaces, Nodes, Services, Deployments, and Pods
+* Infrastructure Summary - Built in Dashboard showing top VMs by CPU,
+* RSP GKE - Custom Dashboard with Science Platform GKE CPU, Memory data
+* RSP GKE Disk - Custom Dashboard with Science Platform GKE IO, bandwidth data on Filestore and Persistent Disks

+The following roles are provisioned for access to view and configure dashboards.
+* GCP Monitoring Viewer - view dashboards only
+* GCP Monitoring Admins - create, edit dashboards and alerts.
+Add projects to workspace

 ## GKE Logging

 [GKE provides system and application logs](https://cloud.google.com/stackdriver/docs/solutions/gke/using-logs).
 The system logs include admin activity, data access, and events.
 Application logs are collected from container STDOUT and STDERR.

 The default value for GKE is system and application logs.
 At the time of initial deployment QServ was generating a large amount logs.
 The QServ terraform configuration was adjusted to add a cluster monitoring and logging variable.
 The [section](# Setting GKE Cluster Monitoring and Logging) describes how to change the setting.